CISO as a Service

-Proposed 23 NYCR Part 500 Financial Services Law
+In effect 23 NYCR Part 500 Financial Services Law

 The Department of Financial Services, (DFS), has broad authority to take appropriate actions to ensure providers of financial products and services to NY consumers remain solvent, protect consumers, and act reasonably to protect against financial fraud, criminal abuse, and unethical conduct.
-With Cybercrime on the rise, the DFS proposed new Cybersecurity Requirements for Financial Services Companies, which are designed to ensure safe and sound operations of Financial Providers, and protect New York’s consumers.
+With Cybercrime on the rise, the DFS Cybersecurity Requirements for Financial Services Companies, which are designed to ensure safe and sound operations of Financial Providers, and protect New York’s consumers.

 Covered entities include but are not limited to, Banks, Lenders, Insurance Companies.
 To see if your classification of business is affected, click here.

 The in effect rule specifically requires what each supervised entity needs to do.
 This includes the following:

 - Implementation of Access Controls based on “Least Privilege”

 - Development of an Application Security Practice for internally developed applications

 - Employ Cybersecurity professionals to manage your risks